Consistency of Spectral Clustering on Hierarchical Stochastic Block Models: Experiments

-This paper is aimed at studying the empirical and theoretical properties of the recursive bi-partitioning algorithm.
-Now, we explore the performance of this algorithm on some real datasets.
-To be more specific, we implement recursive spectral bi-clustering based on adjacency matrix $\mtx{A}$, unnormalized graph Laplacian $\L=\mtx{D}-\mtx{A}$ and normalized graph Laplacian $\mtx{N} = \I-\mtx{D}^{-1/2}\mtx{A}\mtx{D}^{-1/2}$ onto the following network datasets: Dolphins, Karate, Political books, Political blogs, UK faculty, Football and C. elegans.
-The sources and some basic summary statistics of these datasets are summarized in Table \ref{tab:summary}.
+In this section, we compare recursive spectral bi-clustering algorithms based on the adjacency matrix $\mtx{A}$, the unnormalized graph Laplacian $\L=\mtx{D}-\mtx{A}$ and the normalized graph Laplacian $\mtx{N} = \I-\mtx{D}^{-1/2}\mtx{A}\mtx{D}^{-1/2}$ on seven real-world networks, summarized in Table \ref{tab:summary}.
+All networks contain explicit information regarding the true community memberships, which we use to evaluate the performance of clustering algorithms; see the references in the second column of Table \ref{tab:summary} for more details.

-All of these networks contain explicit information regarding the true community memberships, which we use to evaluate the performance of clustering algorithms.
-We refer the readers to the articles in the second column of Table \ref{tab:summary} for more details.
-For clustering performance evaluation, we opt to a quantity called completeness score (\cite{rosenberg2007v}), an external entropy-based cluster evaluation measure.
-A clustering result satisfies the completeness if all the vertices that are members of a given true community are also elements of the same estimated cluster.
-Equivalently, each estimated cluster from a complete clustering must be the union of a subset of true communities.
-Grouping all of the vertices into a single cluster is an extreme example of a perfectly complete clustering.
-This property of completeness score is important for assessing hierarchical algorithms because we allow the recovered clusters to be coarser than the true clusters.
-Let $n$ vertices belong to $K$ communities $V_1,\ldots,V_K$, and assume that an algorithm divides the vertices into $\hat{K}$ clusters $\hat{V}_1,\ldots,\hat{V}_{\hat{K}}$.
-Let $a_{ij}$ denote the vertices that are members of community $V_i$ and elements of estimated cluster $\hat{V}_j$.
-Then the completeness score is defined as follows.
+We evaluate the performance of clustering algorithms via the completeness score \citep{rosenberg2007v}, an external entropy-based cluster evaluation measure.
+A clustering result satisfies the completeness if all vertices that are members of a true (primitive) community reside in the same estimated community.
+Equivalently, each estimated community from a complete clustering must be the union of a subset of true (primitive) communities.
+Grouping all of the vertices into a single community is an extreme example of a complete clustering.
+The completeness score is designed to measure the proximity to completeness.
+Suppose the true communities are $V_1,\ldots,V_K$ and the estimated communities are $\hat{V}_1,\ldots,\hat{V}_{\hat{K}}$, where $\hat{K}$ might differ from $K$.
+The completeness score is defined as